gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 19:45:12  Completed successfully
 19:45:12  Done.
 PASS=8 WARN=0 ERROR=0 SKIP=0 TOTAL=8
 ```

+> **What you should see:** All 8 tests passing.
+Each test name shows the model, column, and test type — e.g., `not_null_airport_prep_t_id` confirms no airport has a null `id` value, and `unique_airport_prep_t_id` confirms all IDs are distinct.

+> **What just happened?** dbt translated each generic test declaration from `schema.yml` into a SQL query that runs on Spark: `not_null` becomes `SELECT count(*) WHERE column IS NULL`, `unique` becomes a GROUP BY counting duplicates, `accepted_values` becomes a `NOT IN` filter, and `relationships` becomes a LEFT JOIN looking for orphan rows.
+Any query returning one or more rows is treated as a test failure.
+All queries ran on Spark via the Thrift Server, validating the actual materialised table data — not mocked data or schema metadata.

 You can also run tests for a specific model only: